U.S. Department of State Seal

 Post-Adoption/Post-Placement Reporting Requirements

 CARA requires adoptive parents to submit online post-placement reports on the child through their ASP to CARA and the SAA.
-The post-placement reports should be uploaded into CARINGS quarterly by the prospective adoptive parents’ ASP during the first year, and twice a year during the second year after the child’s arrival in the United States.
+The post-placement reports should be uploaded to CARINGS quarterly by the PAPs’ ASP during the first year, and twice a year during the second year after the child’s arrival in the United States.
 The reporting continues for two years after the child acquires U.S. citizenship.

-In addition to the above reports, some Indian courts require regular follow-up visits and post-adoption counseling by a licensed social worker until the child has adjusted to his/her new environment.
-The follow-up visits are generally for a period of one year or as directed by the court.
-Copies of the court-ordered follow-up reports should be sent to the court where the adoption or guardianship order was obtained, as well as to other government offices as required.
+In addition to the above reports, some Indian courts/district magistrates require regular follow-up visits and post-adoption counseling by a licensed social worker until the child has adjusted to his/her new environment.
+The follow-up visits are generally for a period of one year or as directed by the court/district magistrate.
+Copies of the court/district magistrate-ordered follow-up reports should be sent to the court/district magistrate where the adoption or guardianship order was obtained, as well as to other government offices as required.

 Post-Adoption Resources